-The theory, which Johannes and myself have construction is of a different kind.
+The theory, which Johannes and myself have constructed is of a different kind.
 It is not a perturbative theory, which means that we do not face the same dangers as one does within the ordinary framework.
-This does, however, not imply that key symmetries cannot be broken within our framework — in fact, the Lorentz symmetry will be broken, or modified, at the Planck scale — but this does not jeopardise the consistency of our theory.
-In a non-perturbative framework as ours the key task is to prove that the theory exist in a strict sense and once this is achieved (and we have achieved this) we know that it is mathematically consistent.
+This does, however, not imply that key symmetries cannot be broken within our framework — in fact, the Lorentz symmetry will be broken, or modified, at the Planck scale — but this does not jeopardize the consistency of our theory.
+In a non-perturbative framework as ours, the key task is to prove that the theory exists in a strict sense and once this is achieved (and we have proven this in a special case) we know that it is mathematically consistent.

 We found the QHD algebra in 2013 and thus quantum holonomy theory is still in its very infancy.
 This means that although we have a fairly good handle on its basic ingredients and several key results there are many open questions.
 Let me list some of the most important ones: